0cjs/8bitdev/src/pmon/pmon.md

 ### Memory/Data Change Commands

 - `f`: Fill memory.
-SP `a0000`, `e0000`. `v0000` specifies the fill value.
+Sparams `a0000`, `e0000`. `v0000` specifies the fill value.

 - `t`: copy ("move") memory.
-SP `a0000` and `e0000` for the source; `t0000`
+Sparams `a0000` and `e0000` for the source;
-  gives the target address.
+  `t0000` gives the target address.
 If the target address is between the start and end addresses the copy will start at the end address - 1 and work down to the start address, otherwise it will start at the start address and work up.
   - If parameter `v1` is set, each byte will be read after it's written and the copy will be aborted if the byte fails to read back correctly.

 - `o`: Output to device.
 This command writes just one address and (unlike the deposit command) is guaranteed both never to read the address and to write it only once.
-SP `a0000`, `n`, `p`, and:
+Sparams `a0000`, `n`, `p`, and:
   - `v00`: The value to write.
   - `m1`: Use memory mapped I/O. `1` is the standard memory address space
     on all machines. `0` uses I/O address space on Intel/Zilog CPUs (the